btfranklin/CleverBird/README.md

 - `model`: The model to use for the completion.
 - `temperature`: Controls randomness.
 Higher values (up to 1) generate more random outputs, while lower values generate more deterministic outputs.
 - `topP`: This is the nucleus sampling parameter.
 It specifies the probability mass to cover with the prediction.
-- `numberOfCompletionsToCreate`: The number of completions to create.
 - `stop`: An array of strings.
 The model will stop generating when it encounters any of these strings.
 - `maxTokens`: The maximum number of tokens to generate.
 - `presencePenalty`: A penalty for using tokens that have already been used.